aaronr22/rpi-iot/README.md

 1. Connect the Pi and parts
 ![Schematic](https://github.com/aaronr22/rpi-iot/blob/master/rpi-schematic.png)

-2. Use RaspberryPi Zero W without a monitor
+2. Use RaspberryPi Zero W without a monitor and connect it to WiFi
 		  - https://www.losant.com/blog/getting-started-with-the-raspberry-pi-zero-w-without-a-monitor